-PreReq: Eng 21 or placement in Eng 102; and Eng 22 or ESL 15 or placement in Eng 100
+PreReq: Eng 21 or ESL 21 or placement in Eng 102; and Eng 22 or (ESL 22G and ESL 22W) or placement in Eng 100

 This course focuses on domestic violence and child abuse.
 The cycle of violence, causes, effects and symptoms of child abuse will be explored.
 Legal, public policy, criminal justice, health and social services responses and interventions to family, child and intimate partner abuse will be examined.
 (3 lec hrs.)